lis-r-barreto/coursera-interfacing-with-the-arduino/README.md

 # Interfacing with the Arduino

+Arduino senses the environment by receiving inputs from add-on devices such as sensors, and can control the world around it by adjusting lights, motors, and other actuators.
+In this class we learned how and when to use the different types of sensors and how to connect them to the Arduino.
+Since the external world uses continuous or analog signals and the hardware is digital we learned how these signals are converted back-and-forth and how this must be considered as we program our device.
+We also learned about the use of Arduino-specific shields and the shields software libraries to interface with the real world.

 ## Week 1

 IoT devices involve a combination of software and hardware.
 This module provides background on the basics of hardware design and wiring needed to build useful circuits.
 This module describes the functions of basic passive components and describes how to use them in simple circuits.
 This module also describes how to wire circuits together using a breadboard.
 The goal of this module is to enable students to design and implement the circuits they need to interact with basic sensors and actuators.